 The UN Secretary General launched the Climate Neutral Initiative in June 2007.
-UNISDR joined the initiative in May 2008.
-In compliance with decision CDB/2007/2, adopted by the Board of UN Chief Executives and with the Strategy for a climate-neutral United Nations, UNISDR developed an internal policy note in May 2008 laying out the key steps to move toward climate neutrality.
-The objectives include reducing the environmental footprint of UNISDR and to “lead by example” and provide a basis for awareness of similar organizations, governments, UNISDR staff and UNISDR's partners.
+UNDRR joined the initiative in May 2008.
+In compliance with decision CDB/2007/2, adopted by the Board of UN Chief Executives and with the Strategy for a climate-neutral United Nations, UNDRR developed an internal policy note in May 2008 laying out the key steps to move toward climate neutrality.
+The objectives include reducing the environmental footprint of UNDRR and to “lead by example” and provide a basis for awareness of similar organizations, governments, UNDRR staff and UNDRR's partners.

 The Global Platform for Disaster Reduction offers excellent opportunities to reduce the environmental footprint.
 For instance, participants may wish to contribute to a carbon-offset project to offset travel-related carbon emissions, or engage in environment-friendly behavior, such as using less electricity or paper.